 Subtitles and Transcript

-0:11 So, as researchers, something that we often do is use immense resources to achieve certain capabilities, or achieve certain goals.
+00:12 So, as researchers, something that we often do is use immense resources to achieve certain capabilities, or achieve certain goals.
 And this is essential to the progress of science, or exploration of what is possible.
-But it sort of creates this unfortunate situation where a tiny, tiny fraction of the world can actually participate in this exploration or can benefit from that technology.
-And something that motivates me, and what gets me really excited about my research, is when I see simple opportunities to drastically change that distribution and make the technology accessible to a much wider percentage of the population.
+But it creates this unfortunate situation where a tiny, tiny fraction of the world can actually participate in this exploration or can benefit from that technology.
+Something that motivates me, and gets me really excited about my research, is when I see simple opportunities to drastically change that distribution and make the technology accessible to a much wider percentage of the population.

-0:43 And I'm going to show you two videos that have gotten a lot of attention recently that I think embody this philosophy.
-And they actually use the Nintendo Wii remote.
-Now, for those of you who aren't familiar with this device, it's a $40 video game controller.
-And it's mostly advertised for its motion sensor capabilities: so you can swing a tennis racket, or hit a baseball bat.
+00:44 I'm going to show you two videos that have gotten a lot of attention that I think embody this philosophy.
+And they actually use the Nintendo Wii Remote.
+For those of you who aren't familiar with this device, it's a $40 video game controller.
+And it's mostly advertised for its motion-sensing capabilities: so you can swing a tennis racket, or hit a baseball bat.
 But what actually interests me a lot more is the fact that in the tip of each controller is a relatively high-performing infrared camera.
 And I'm going to show you two demos of why this is useful.

-1:13 So here, I have my computer set up with the projector, and I have a Wii remote sitting on top of it.
-And, for example, if you're in a school that doesn't have a lot money, which is probably a lot of schools, or if you're in an office environment, and you want an interactive whiteboard, normally these cost about two to three thousand dollars.
-So what I'm going to show you how to do is how to create one with a Wii remote.
+01:14 So here, I have my computer set up with the projector, and I have a Wii Remote sitting on top of it.
+And, for example, if you're in a school that doesn't have a lot money, probably a lot of schools, or if you're in an office environment, and you want an interactive whiteboard, normally these cost about two to three thousand dollars.
+So I'm going to show you how to create one with a Wii Remote.
 Now, this requires another piece of hardware, which is this infrared pen.
 You can probably make this yourself for about five dollars with a quick trip to the Radio Shack.
-It's essentially got a battery, a button and an infrared LED, and it turns on -- you guys can't see it -- but it turns on whenever I push the button.
+It's got a battery, a button and an infrared LED -- you guys can't see it -- but it turns on whenever I push the button.
 Now, what this means is that if I run this piece of software, the camera sees the infrared dot, and I can register the location of the camera pixels to the projector pixels.
-And now this is like a whiteboard surface.
-(Applause) So for about $50 of hardware, you can have your own whiteboard.
-This is Adobe Photoshop.
-(Applause) Thank you.
-(Laughter)
+And now this is like an interactive whiteboard surface.

-2:24 Now, the software for this I've actually put on my website and have let people download it for free.
-And in the three months that this project has been public, it's been downloaded over half a million times.
-So teachers and students all around the world are already using this.
-(Applause) I want to quickly say that although it does do it for 50 dollars, there are some limitations of this approach.
-But you get about 80 percent of the way there, for about one percent of the cost.
+02:43 Although it does do it for 50 dollars, there are some limitations of this approach.
+You get about 80 percent of the way there, for one percent of the cost.
 Another nice thing is that a camera can see multiple dots, so this is actually a multi-touch, interactive whiteboard system as well.
-(Applause)

-2:59 For the second demo, I have this Wii remote that's actually next to the TV.
+03:00 For the second demo, I have this Wii Remote that's actually next to the TV.
 So it's pointing away from the display, rather than pointing at the display.
-And why this is interesting is that if you put on, say, a pair of safety glasses, that have two infrared dots in them, what these two dots are essentially going to give you is, give the computer an approximation of your head location.
+And why this is interesting is that if you put on, say, a pair of safety glasses, that have two infrared dots in them, they are going to give the computer an approximation of your head location.
 And why this is interesting is I have this sort of application running on the computer monitor, which has a 3D room, with some targets floating in it.
-And you can see that it looks like a 3D room -- if you can see -- kind of like a video game, it sort of looks 3D, but for the most part, the image looks pretty flat, and bound to the surface of the screen.
-But if we turn on head tracking, the computer can change the image that's on the screen and make it respond to the head movements.
+And you can see that it looks like a 3D room. kind of like a video game, it sort of looks 3D, but for the most part, the image looks pretty flat, and bound to the surface of the screen.
+But if we turn on head tracking -- the computer can change the image that's on the screen and make it respond to the head movements.
 So let's switch back to that.
-(Laughter) (Applause)